j46-txt/pomodorocycle/README.md

 **PomodoroCycle** is a free, ad-free, and open-source Pomodoro timer that works offline after the initial load.
 It’s designed for focused work, study, and productivity, with simplicity and usability in mind.

-I originally built it for personal use, since I couldn’t find a free timer with the features I wanted.
+I originally built it for personal use, since I couldn’t find a free timer with the exact features I wanted.
 As the project grew, I added translations and decided to share it as a web app, in case it’s helpful to others too.

 > 🧩 You can try it here: [https://pomodorocycle.app](https://pomodorocycle.app)